xr09/ansible-openwrt-builder/README.md

 Next you can login as user **forger**, go to */home/forger/openwrt/* and execute `make menuconfig` to launch the config interface.
 Choose your desired settings and execute `make` to start compilation.

+These steps are based on OpenWrt [Image Building Guide](https://openwrt.org/docs/guide-developer/quickstart-build-images).